mariobriggs/meteor-accounts-couchdb/README.md

-# Meteor 'accounts' packages that uses CouchDB
+# Meteor 'accounts' packages that use CouchDB

-This project builds on the super effort of @slava and @stubailo in producing pluggable meteor 'accounts' packages that can use other supported databases for the account information storage.
+This project builds on the super effort of [@slava](https://github.com/Slava) and [@stubailo](https://github.com/stubailo) in producing pluggable meteor 'accounts' packages that can use other supported databases for the account information storage.
 Their initial work was tied to the [postgres support](https://github.com/meteor/postgres-packages/tree/master/packages) in meteor.
 This  builds on that base and also provided back contributions that we hope helps take the effort of pluggable accounts backends forward.

 This repo implements the pluggable accounts interface for CouchDB using the cloudant:couchdb meteor package and can be consumed by applications.
-It also provides a simple-todos app that uses the packages.
+It also provides the simple-todos app that uses these packages.

 ## curent requirements
-In your apps .meteor/packages file, 'accounts-password-couchdb' needs to come before 'accounts-password'.
+In your app's .meteor/packages file, 'accounts-password-couchdb' needs to come before 'accounts-password'.
 An example shown below

 ```
 # Meteor packages used by this project, one per line.